QuintenOne/FileServer/README.md

 # FileServer
 A simple file server that works in a peer-to-peer network with ethernet.
+This server uses no FTP or any other protocol, it sends its file contents raw (and compressed) to the other peer.
-Succesfully transfered 16GB files
+Succesfully transfered 16GB files.